ophelialabs/ophelialabs.github.io/docs/src/index.md

    * If you ever feel like, or are instructed to cover mirrors or `reflective` surfaces... `DONT`

 ![](./00_assets/gaza_algae.jpg)
-- Cochleal implants also with algae lighting up like a x-mas tree
+- Cochleal implants with pond algae (cj final determinations viral piggyback research?)
 - Him: "Better be glad you caught us on camera".
 - Me: I will prove it, without it looking "fried"
 - Him: "I should have never taken this job";